arj03/ssb-entitydb/README.md

 ### db.onChange()

 Returns a stream of changes on all types.
+Please note these changes consists of keys as well as values, which is different from the onTypeChange, onEntityChange.

 ---